alexfish/tug/README.md

   schemes:                       # An array of schemes to build
     - tug
   ipa_config: Release            # The configuration to use to build ipas
-  ipa_profile: "Root Profile"    # The provisioning profile to use to sign ipas
 ```

 ## Contributing